Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

 What Is Depression Disorder?

-These challenges can significantly impair their ability to function at work, school, and home.
-A teenager with depression may experience changes in appetite, sleep disturbances, fatigue, difficulty concentrating, and recurring thoughts of death or suicide.
 Depression prevention is difficult in teens since the exact causes of depression are not known.
-It is believed to be a complex combination of genetic, biochemical, environmental, and psychological factors.
-Treatment options typically involve depression medications, psychotherapy, or a combination of both tailored to your teenager’s needs and symptoms.
+However, it is believed to be a complex combination of genetic, biochemical, environmental, and psychological factors.
+Depression treatment in Texas typically involves medications, psychotherapy, or a combination of both tailored to your teenager’s needs and symptoms.

 Insurance Coverage for Teen Depression Disorder IOP